catchorg/Catch2/docs/configuration.md

 Catch is designed to "just work" as much as possible.
 For most people the only configuration needed is telling Catch which source file should host all the implementation code (```CATCH_CONFIG_MAIN```).

 Nonetheless there are still some occasions where finer control is needed.
-For these occasions Catch exposes a small set of macros for configuring how it is built.
+For these occasions Catch exposes a set of macros for configuring how it is built.

 #  main()/ implementation